-College is a crazy, special, and unique time of your life.
+College is a busy, special, and unique time of your life.
 As a student, you are bombarded with opportunities.
-At my college, we often refer to this as “drinking from a firehose”– there’s a lot thrown at you in a high-pressure environment, and the only reasonable thing to do is choose what you want to drink.
-But choosing what programs, activities, and classes to take advantage of is an inherently stressful thing, and requires a careful prioritization of your values and interests.
+At my college, we often refer to this as “drinking from a firehose.”
+There’s a lot thrown at you in a high-pressure environment, and the only reasonable thing to do is choose what you want to drink.
+But choosing what programs, activities, and classes to take advantage of is an inherently stressful thing and requires a careful prioritization of your values and interests.

-The type of leave that you are taking will likely affect what you might want to do on your year off.
+The type of leave you are taking will affect what you do during your year off.
 Typically, (1) is a temporary suspension that may place stipulations on your grades or conduct when you get back, whereas you may have to send additional information to your school in the case of (2) or (3).
-I took medical leave, and when I got back, MIT required a few meetings with administrators to confirm that I was ready to reassimilate into college.
+I took medical leave, and when I got back, MIT required a few meetings with administrators to confirm I was ready to reassimilate into college.

-So You Want To Take Time off.
-What Now?
+So You Want To Take Time Off—What Now?

-Avoid staying on the same path you’ve been—the whole point of this time off is to reprioritize and get a change of pace.
-Don’t feel pressured to do something obviously “useful” or “lucrative” (like, say, research) to justify your decision to take time off.
+Avoid staying on the same path you’ve been on—the whole point of this time off is to reprioritize and get a change of pace.
+Don’t feel pressured to do something obviously useful or lucrative (like, say, research) to justify your decision to take time off.
 Medical schools are not going to disagree with you taking time off if you explain why you needed it and how you worked hard to make it a productive experience.
 There might be a stigma at your school against taking time off, but ignore it—you are being proactive about your life!
-That will serve you well.
+This will serve you well.

-Either before or after you’ve thought about your goals a bit, research your school’s departments to see who would be involved in helping you take a leave of absence.
-For my school, the office was titled “Student Support Services”.
-These people will not just serve as your liaisons to the administration, but they can also help talk through the decision with you.
-They can give you ideas on how to spend your year off, tell you what the expectations will be, and they can connect you with other resources such as career advising.
+Research your school’s departments to see who would be involved in helping you take a leave of absence.
+For my school, the office was titled Student Support Services.
+These people will not only serve as your liaisons to the administration, but they can also help talk through the decision with you.
+They can give you ideas on how to spend your year off, tell you what the expectations will be, and connect you with other resources, such as career advising.

 What To Do During Your Time Off

-Even if you don’t want to do something that might obviously offer money like internships or research, create opportunities for yourself and if you set up something that you really want, you can always seek out additional sources of funding.
-Colleges often have small grants or scholarships that you can take advantage of regardless of the exact thing you are doing on your time off.
+Even if you don’t want to do something that might obviously offer money, like internships or research, create opportunities for yourself, and if you set up something that you really want, you can always seek out additional sources of funding.
+Colleges often have small grants or scholarships you can take advantage of regardless of the exact thing you are doing with your time off.

-Sometimes, taking up a random interest or hobby that you never had the time to learn can change the trajectory of your life— one of my best friends spent three weeks teaching herself introductory Python by watching coding videos online, and then came back to school and switched to be a computer science major.
-If you’re looking for a job that’s still medically relevant, most towns have local EMS groups that you can join as a volunteer.
+Sometimes, taking up a random interest or hobby that you never had the time to learn can change the trajectory of your life.
+One of my best friends spent three weeks teaching herself introductory Python by watching coding videos online, and then came back to school and switched to be a computer science major.
+If you’re looking for a job that’s still medically relevant, most towns have local EMS groups you can join as a volunteer.

-The most important thing is that you make sure your time off ticks a lot of boxes that you wished for.
-Go back to the list of priorities that you set when first decided you needed time off.
-Which opportunity would allow you to fulfill the most goals?
+The most important thing is to make sure your time ticks off the boxes you wished for.
+Go back to the list of priorities you set when first decided you needed time off.
+Which opportunity allows you to fulfill the most goals?

-What To Expect From Your Time Off
+What I Gained From My Time Off

-My time off was life-changing”– more realistically, it was reaffirming and just nudged me in a more focused direction.
+My time off was reaffirming and nudged me in a more focused direction.
 I was previously interested in medicine and maybe specifically neuroscience, but I came back awed by the world of humanitarian aid.
 I started to take classes at MIT that focused on global health, poverty, and sustainable development, and this led me to an Anthropology minor.

 Returning to School

-It can also be really difficult to get back into an academic, classroom-style mindset.
+It can be really difficult to get back into an academic, classroom-style mindset.
 You likely will have a huge change of pace when you take time off, and going back to the grind can be taxing and draining.
-Hopefully, taking time off will also allow you to reprioritize so you have a better sense of what activities are worth losing that hour of sleep for.
+Hopefully, taking time off will also allow you to reprioritize, so you have a better sense of what activities are worth losing that hour of sleep for.

-If you need to spend more time in the library or at office hours first, that’s fine!
-You’re a new person now, and it makes sense that you’ll have to find a new balance.
+If you need to spend more time in the library or at office hours at first, that’s fine!
+You’re a new person now, and it makes sense that you’ll have to find new balance.
 Be forgiving with yourself, and be proud that you chose to do something out of the ordinary.
 Once you feel comfortable with your workload, make a conscious effort to reconnect with old friends and make new ones.
-Again, it might take a little bit to find a new normal, but I promise it’ll be worth it.
+Again, it might take a little bit to find a new normal, but it will be worth it.

 Be proactive about deciding the type of education that is most important and helpful to you.
 Sitting in a classroom is one way of learning a lot of information, but you can also gain valuable experience through a job, volunteer work, research, or personal hobbies.
-You want to go into med school understanding why you want to be a doctor and what facets of medicine most appeal to you, as well as what your dream job might be at the end of the line— life is a lot happier when you feel you have a purpose.
+You want to enter medical school understanding why you want to be a doctor and what facets of medicine most appeal to you, as well as what your dream job might be at the end of the line.
+Life is a lot happier when you feel you have a purpose.